Backup Your Metric Insights Instance

 You will need root privileges to do the following commands.
 So either sign in as root, or do each command prefixed with "sudo".

-This will create a file similar to:
+This will create a backup tarball saved to

 usage: mi-app-backup [-h] [--dry-run] [--verbose] [--version] [--user USER]